Events Summer 2016

 To achieve these goals, JOS offers:

-JOS is now in its 14th year of development, and the JOS team of experienced inclusive workshop facilitators are skilled across the spectrum of creative arts practice and delivery.
+JOS is now in it's 15th year of development, the JOS team of experienced inclusive workshop facilitators are skilled across the spectrum of creative arts practice and delivery.

-Please contact email@example.com for news and updates on next training dates
+for news and updates as dates are confirmed

 JOS Volunteers are encouraged to assist with all aspects of workshop set up and delivery including: preparation of workshop space, music instruments cleaning, preparation, tuning , stringing and minor repairs - work with workshops facilitator/s delivering sessions - assist post session clearance and pack up - attend after session informal debriefing sessions in situ or at a local cafe.